 - Reboot your device.

-Note: You can find detailed guide for installing flashable Zip in different custom recoveries here.
+Note: You can find a detailed guide for installing flashable Zip in different custom recoveries here.

 The bootloader unlocked warning should have gone from the boot screen.
 Enjoy!